 Our group trips are designed for shared accommodation and don't involve a compulsory single supplement.
 Single travellers share with people of the same gender in accommodation ranging from twin to multishare.
 Some of our itineraries have accommodation booked on a mixed gender share basis and where applicable this will be specified in our Trip Notes.
 On a selection of our trips, you have the option to pay a single supplement to ensure that you have your own accommodation (where available).
 Please note that this only applies to accommodation during the tour - pre-trip and post-trip accommodation will be booked on a single room basis.

-A single supplement is available on this trip, please ask your booking agent for more information.
-Please note that on the following nights the supplement is not available:
+A Single Supplement is available on this trip, please refer to your booking agent for further information.
+Please note that the Single Supplement will not include the following:

 OCCASIONAL ALTERNATIVE ACCOMMODATION